Dark Mode Light Mode

 If you are in Muscat, then it is something you have to visit.
 I’m more interested in nature on most of my trips, but the Sultan Qaboos Mosque was special.

-I’ve spent more time there than I initially thought I would.
+I’ve spent more time at the mosque than I initially thought I would.
 I thought I would walk there for maybe an hour, shoot some photos, and go somewhere else in Muscat, but there was plenty to see, and the amount of white marble and how it looked was fascinating.
+Definitely worth the visit!

-Everybody is welcome to visit the mosque between 8 and 11 am.
+Everybody is welcome to visit the mosque between 8 and 11 am except Friday.

 Yes, people who come to the mosque must dress modestly.
 Ladies will need to cover their heads, shoulders and ankles.
 People who need them can get scarves at the entrance.